wiegerw/nerva-numpy/README.md

 ## Installation

-The code is available as the PyPI package [nerva-jax](https://pypi.org/project/nerva-jax/).
+The code is available as the PyPI package [nerva-numpy](https://pypi.org/project/nerva-numpy/).
 It can be installed using

 ```
-pip install nerva-jax
+pip install nerva-numpy
 ```

 ## Licensing

 The code is available under the [Boost Software License 1.0](http://www.boost.org/LICENSE_1_0.txt).
-A [local copy](https://github.com/wiegerw/nerva-jax/blob/main/LICENSE) is included in the repository.
+A [local copy](https://github.com/wiegerw/nerva-numpy/blob/main/LICENSE) is included in the repository.

 ## Using the library